OlafRadicke/cheat_sheets/k8s_and_container/vCluster.md

 # vCluster

-Deploy a virtual Kubernetes cluster in a nativ Kubernetes with minimal effort.
+Deploy a virtual Kubernetes cluster in a nativ Kubernetes with minimal effort with a [vCLUSTER](https://www.vcluster.com/)

 ## INSTALLATION